Protecting your privacy

 We do not collect or store your personal information (e.g. your name or address) in our website analytics.
 To evaluate how our website can be improved, we store information about what pages you visit, how long you are on the site, how you got here and what you clicked on.

 ONE D&E provides an online booking system to allow ONE Tech Hub Hot Desk Users, Internal & Co-Working Partners and Tenants to book desks, meeting rooms and events.
-To do so, persons are required to complete an ‘Enquiry Form ‘on either the ONE website or ONE Codebase page hosted on the Codebase Ltd website or directly into the online booking system.
+To do so, persons are required to complete an ‘Enquiry Form ‘on either the ONE website or directly into the online booking system.
 You may be asked to submit your first name, surname, email address and telephone number.

 On receiving the request, we will create a tentative account using the data provided and invite you by email to confirm your account.
 On confirmation, further information may be required to process payments (please refer to payments section).